onlyabhinav/cloudworks/blog_content/postgres_deployment_blog.md

-# Meta-Magic: Automating Postgres Deployments with psql Meta-Commands and G3
+# Meta-Magic: Automating Postgres Deployments with psql Meta-Commands and DB_TOOL

 Database deployments can be challenging, especially when managing multiple environments and ensuring consistency across releases.
-Recently, our team automated Postgres deployments using G3, our in-house deployment tool, and I wanted to share our approach.
+Recently, our team automated Postgres deployments using DB_TOOL, our in-house deployment tool, and I wanted to share our approach.

 ## The Challenge